dcrodman/archon/README.md

     > CREATE USER archonadmin WITH ENCRYPTED PASSWORD 'psoadminpassword';
     > GRANT ALL ON ALL TABLES IN SCHEMA public TO archonadmin;

+### Adding Accounts

+Archon comes with a small utility for managing accounts, unless you for some reason want to run the SQL yourself (or script it).
+To add player accounts, just run the tool and follow the prompts:

+    bin/archon account add

 ## Connecting clients

 There are a few possible ways to accomplish this: